He Shou Wu | Top 18 Researched Backed Health Benefits

 HE SHOU WU IS AN ANTIOXIDANT-RICH, ANTI-INFLAMMATORY HERB

-He shou wu— also sometimes called fo-ti, and scientifically known as Polygonum multiflorum—has many health benefits.
+He shou wu goes by many names.
+It is sometimes called fo-ti, fo ti, ho shou wu, and is scientifically known as Polygonum multiflorum.

 The majority of them all stem from one thing: it contains the motherlode of antioxidants.

-Studies (like this one in 2014) on the herb have unveiled that it contains polysaccharides, which are potent phytochemicals.
+Studies (like this one in 2014) on the herb have unveiled that it contains potent phytochemicals called polysaccharides.
 Many of these in he shou wu have antioxidant properties.

-By stopping oxidation and scavenging free radicals, he shou wu’s compounds make it great at slowing down the natural processes that start to break down the body, such as aging and chronic disease.
+By stopping oxidation and scavenging free radicals, he shou wu’s compounds slow the natural processes that break down the body.
+Some of these processes include aging and various chronic diseases.

 HE SHOU WU’S ANTIOXIDANT POWERS ALSO BOOST IMMUNITY